lev-landau-official/lev_m0ds/README.md

 # lev_m0ds :: SAMP ultimate CLEO mods

-In short, *lev_m0ds* is a collection of cheats I personally find of great use.
+A collection of cheats I personally find of great use.
 As of now all of them are developed by me.

-Each cheat can be turn on/off by pressing X (can be changed in settings) and double-clicking an appropriate cheat button.
+Each cheat can be turn on/off by pressing X (can be changed in settings) and double-clicking an appropriate button.
 You will never ever turn your cheat on/off by accident again.
-And you do not need to enter long cheat names to activate them.
+And you don't need to memorize long cheat names to activate them.
 Convenient very much.
 Also each cheat can be set to stay auto-turned on/off when your game starts (can be changed in settings), therefore often times you will have an unfair advantage over others without realizing it.

 ## Cheats